-- An exporter’s freight forwarder can work together with a customs broker in order to help facilitate issues with an export transaction.
+- An exporter’s freight forwarder can work together with a customs broker to help facilitate issues with an international shipment.

-Consider the following real-life examples of the difference between a freight forwarder and a customs broker.
+Consider the following real-life examples that show the differences between a freight forwarder and a customs broker:

 An exporter in Minnesota wants to send a pallet of equipment to Toronto.
-His freight forwarder gives him a quote for the shipment and asks if the customer in Canada has a customs broker.
-He replies yes, so the freight forwarder handles only the shipping.
+Their freight forwarder provides a quote for the shipment and asks if the customer in Canada has a customs broker.
+They reply yes, so the freight forwarder handles only the shipping.

-The exporter, working with the importer, will need to contractually agree on terms of sale (the Incoterms) and the transaction details, including the hiring of a customs broker, among other things.
+The exporter, working with the importer, will need to contractually agree on the terms of sale, usually including the specific Incoterms 2020 rule that identifies who hires the customs broker, among other things.

-In this example, the freight forwarder and customs broker are two, separate entities; the exporter must manage both his partnership with the forwarder as well as the transaction with the importer.
+In this example, the freight forwarder and customs broker are two separate entities; the exporter must manage both their partnership with the forwarder as well as the transaction with the importer.

 In this example, the exporter instead replies that the customer in Canada doesn’t have a customs broker, so the freight forwarder asks if the exporter would like the freight forwarder's help clearing customs in Canada.